cavalle/steak/README.md

 ## Getting Started

-_NOTE: The following instructions refer to the development version of Steak which only works for Rails 3, RSpec 2 and Capybara 1.0.
-The [stable version](https://github.com/cavalle/steak/tree/steak-1), also works for Rails 2, RSpec 1 or Webrat_
+_NOTE: The current version of Steak (2.0) assumes that you're testing a Rails 3 application, with RSpec 2 and Capybara.
+For Rails 2, RSpec 1 or Webrat you should use [Steak 1](https://github.com/cavalle/steak/tree/steak-1) (or consider upgrading to non-obsolete technologies ;P)_

 It's super-easy to get you started.
 Just add the gem to your `Gemfile`…

     group :test, :development do
-      gem 'steak', '>= 2.0.0.beta1'
+      gem 'steak'
       # ...

 …and then install the gem and run the generator: